swisscatplus/lab_doc.github.io/docs/IT/Algorithms/index.md

 The repository contains the documentation to implement it yourself.

-The database used and the algorithm with its environment is defined in the NextCloud at this location :
+{: .important }

-The code is commented to reflect its behavior
+> The database used and the algorithm with its environment is defined in the NextCloud at this location :

-STORMS project contains multiple algorithms :
+The code is commented to reflect its behavior.